jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

   * `_useLocalBalance` is a flag indicating whether the overflow used in the calculation should be limited to the overflow in the specified `_terminal`.
 If false, overflow is calculated from all of the project's terminals.
 * The view function can be accessed externally by anyone.
 * The view function does not alter state on the blockchain.
+* The resulting function overrides a function definition from the [`JBPaymentTerminalStore`](../../../interfaces/ijbpaymentterminalstore.md) interface.
 * The function returns the amount of overflowed tokens that can be reclaimed.

 #### Body